51 Lively Cuban Slang Phrases: Fish, Mangos, Camels, Papayas and More

-Maybe you’re one of the 2.5 million tourists descending on Cuba each year for the year-round warm beaches, ropa vieja (shredded beef) and parties.
+Maybe you’re one of the millions of tourists descending on Cuba each year for the year-round warm beaches, ropa vieja (shredded beef) and endless parties.

 Or, maybe, as is the case with me, more and more Cubans just seem to be popping into your social circle.